 Crown Casinos Charged $450 Million for AML Failures

-Justice Lee inquired, “If there was no intentional effort to violate the laws, then what prompted such behaviour?”
+Justice Lee inquired, “If there was no intentional effort to violate the laws, then what prompted such behavior?”
 Hodge mentioned that the reason behind the Crown’s failure to abide by the law was unclear, although the leadership has been replaced after such breaches.

-After entering the settlement, Crown admitted failing to assess the risk associated with its operations and implemented a scaled transaction monitoring programme.
+After entering the settlement, Crown admitted failing to assess the risk associated with its operations and implemented a scaled transaction monitoring program.
 The court found that the Crown automatically gave low money laundering risk to the players who posed a high-risk level.

 Identity Verification to the Rescue

 The rising number of fraudulent cases in gaming and failure to comply with the regulations are wreaking havoc on the sector and legitimate players.
 This is where identity verification comes in, keeping scammers away whilst helping the industry avoid fines by complying with Know Your Customer (KYC) and AML regulations.
 However, businesses seek security solutions that provide customers with a seamless verification experience.
 Thus, e-IDV is an excellent investment that caters to specific business needs whilst not compromising user experience.